 - At the start of the on-road test phase, allow a little settling down time the Associate may be nervous - The on-road test should last no more than 60 minutes, however, if your Associate has asked for reasonable adjustments to be made, you may extend the time for a break.
-Ex 3.1.3 - Remember that aside from directions, you must not give any instructions, advice, or feedback during the test Ex 3.2.6 - Keep conversation to a minimum during the test to allow the Associate to focus on their drive. - Give route directions clearly and in plenty of time for the Associate to take in the information and respond accordingly Ex 3.3.3 - Explain to the Associate how you will give directions approaching a roundabout Ex 3.2.4 - Assess the Associate's ability to drive in accordance with the System of car control - Stop the Test immediately if there are any safety concerns, for example, you believe the driver to be dangerous or unfit to drive Ex 2.1.5 and Ex 3.2.10 - Decide how best to note the main features of the drive so you don't forget what you have seen.
-You may wish to take notes or use a laminated test report.
+Ex3.1.3 - Remember that aside from directions, you must not give any instructions, advice, or feedback during the test Ex 3.2.6 - Give route directions clearly and in plenty of time for the Associate to take in the information and respond accordingly Ex 3.2.3 - If the Associate has agreed to use radios, give directions only.
+Ex 3.2.3 - Explain to the Associate how you will give directions approaching a roundabout Ex 3.2.4 - Assess the Associate's ability to ride in accordance with the System of Motorcycle control - Stop the Test immediately if there are any safety concerns, for example, you believe the Rider to be dangerous or unfit to ride Ex 2.1.5 and Ex 3.2.10 - Decide how best to note the main features of the ride so you don't forget what you have seen.
 You will need to evidence your comments in the Test Report.
-Ex 3.2.5 - The Associate can provide spoken thoughts for all or part of the drive.
-However, if they do not attempt spoken thoughts, they will not be eligible for a F1RST. - Avoid asking Highway Code questions at the start of the test, but if you would like to check understanding then ask for clarification at the end Ex 3.2.9 - Remember that Associates are tested on the Logbook and not Roadcraft Ex 3.2.1 - Check knowledge using Q&A at the end of the on-road phase, if required Ex 3.2.9
+Ex 3.2.5 - Avoid asking Highway Code questions at the start of the test, but if you would like to check understanding then ask for clarification at the end Ex 3.2.9 - If you do not have the opportunity to ride on motorways, dual carriageways or single-track roads, ask the Associate how to ride on these types of road.
+Ex 3.1.6 - Remember than Associates are tested on the Logbook and not Roadcraft Ex 3.2.1 - Check knowledge using Q&A at the end of the on-road phase, if required Ex 3.2.9